meggrooms/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Thomas High School's original school ranking was #2 of 15.
-Replacing the scores result in a ranking solidly in the middle of the pack
+Replacing the scores result in a ranking solidly in the middle of the pack.
   <br>
   <img src="https://github.com/meggrooms/School_District_Analysis/blob/main/Resources/Images/Top_Schools.png">
  <BR>